-Team Performance — Measure Execution Friction Early
+Team Performance — Surface Hidden Execution Friction Early

 What to measure